Like pumpkin pie, but so much easier! Made with a graham cracker and toasty pecan crust, these easy creamy pumpkin bars are irresistible.

 - optional for topping: whipped cream and chopped pecans

 - Preheat oven to 350°F (177°C).
-Line a 9×13 baking pan with parchment paper with enough overhang on the sides to easily remove the bars from the pan.
+Line a 9×13-inch baking pan with parchment paper with enough overhang on the sides to easily remove the bars from the pan.
 Set aside.

-- Make the crust: Using a food processor, pulse the graham crackers and pecans together into crumbs.
-A few larger pieces of nuts is OK!
+- Make the crust: Using a food processor, pulse the graham crackers (or crumbs) and pecans together into crumbs.
+A few larger pieces of nuts is OK.
 Add the sugar and melted butter and pulse until combined.
-Press tightly into the bottom and up the sides of a 9×13 baking pan.
-Pre-bake crust for 8 minutes.
+Press tightly into the bottom and up the sides of the prepared baking pan.
+Pre-bake crust for 12 minutes.
 Leave oven on.

 - Make the filling: Using a handheld or stand mixer fitted with a whisk attachment (or simply using a whisk) beat/whisk all of the filling ingredients together in a large bowl until smooth.
 Pour into warm crust.